We Ship Our Bareroot Plants To Everyone Nationwide.

 Here are a few of them:

-The flowers on dogwood trees aren’t flowers at all, but bracts that surround the real flowers.
+The flowers on dogwood trees aren’t flowers at all but the bracts that surround the actual flowers.
 Nevertheless, both white flowering dogwood trees and pink dogwood trees are prized for their early and elegant burst of color in the spring.
-Besides their flowers, dogwoods are also grown for their colorful bark or the berries that come in fall.
-The dogwood is a small tree that grows between five and 30 feet tall in hardiness zones 2 through 8.
-Both white flowering dogwood trees and pink dogwood trees like full sun to partial shade and moist, well-drained, acidic soil.
+Besides their flowers, dogwoods are also grown for their colorful bark or the berries that fall.
+The dogwood is a small tree that grows between five and 30 feet tall in hardiness zones 2 through 8; Both white flowering dogwood trees and pink dogwood trees like full sun to partial shade and moist, well-drained, acidic soil.

-A favorite of the southeastern states, crepe myrtles have beautiful panicles of flowers that range from white to cream to hot pink to lavender and purple.
+A favorite of the southeastern states, crepe myrtles have beautiful flowers of flowers ranging from white to cream to hot pink to lavender and purple.
 The tree grows from 15 to 25 feet high and likes warm, sunny locations.
 Besides the beautiful flowers, crepe myrtles also have exciting, mottled bark and leaves that turn red in the fall.
 The tree likes well-drained soil in hardiness zones 7 to 9.